Cat With a Young Woman

 * * *

 On Fridays, Junie’s work friends sometimes gathered at a nearby pub for drinks and dinner.
 They always asked her to come along.
 She didn’t drink much and would politely decline.
 But one fine spring evening, not wanting to appear unfriendly, she joined them.
-She was relieved that no one minded that she nursed her drink for two hours and enjoyed herself.
+She enjoyed herself and was relieved that no one minded that she nursed her drink for two hours.

 Over the course of a few Fridays, she got to know a guy in accounting named Bob.
 He had a nice enough sense of humor, and even though he was already balding at twenty-eight, she thought he was sort of handsome.
 One night, as the group broke up, Junie mentioned she was working on a 1000-piece puzzle, an image of Mont Blanc.
 Bob said he loved jigsaw puzzles.

 “Really?” she said, her blue eyes lighting up.
 “I could use some help.
 If you want, I’ll make us some coffee.”
 She immediately blushed that she might have been too forward and sounded needy.

 When they entered her apartment, Fred was asleep on the bed.

 Junie brewed some coffee and brought out a tray with two mugs, milk and sugar, and Mint Milanos.
 She and Bob sat next to each other on the couch, but Bob didn’t seem that interested in the puzzle and slipped his arm around her and nuzzled her neck.
 She giggled and gave him a little push.

 “Work on your corner, Bob.”

 “Did you really invite me up here to work on a puzzle?” he said as he leaned into her, trying to kiss her.
 He undid the top button of her shirt.

 “Bob, cut it out!” she said.
 “I mean it.
 Stop!”
 She tried to disentangle herself from him, but he wouldn’t let her go.